Zaid-Ajaj/safe-workshop-foothill-solutions-part-2/README.md

-# SAFE-stack workshop
+# SAFE-Stack workshop

-Full stack web development with F#
+Full stack web development with F# (part 2)

-by Zaid Ajaj on 23rd of August - 2020
+by Zaid Ajaj on 17th of October - 2020

 ```
 npm install